dazjones/go-pets/README.md

-# go-tournament
+# go-pets
-A tournament generator built in Go
+Simple API for testing.
+Written in Go.